-We’ve just discussed the possibility that your cat’s nose can change from wet to dry multiple times throughout the day, so I think it’s fair to say that wild cats are no different.
+We’ve just discussed the possibility that your cat’s nose can change from wet to dry multiple times throughout the day, so it’s fair to say that wild cats are no different.
 They may experience a wetter nose during warmer weather and a drier nose when the temperatures drop.
-Having a wet nose can aid in body temperature regulation and some even hypothesize it can enhance a cat’s ability to smell, so it would make sense that cats in the wild would take advantage of a sniffer that’s more moist.
+Having a wet nose can aid in body temperature regulation and some even hypothesize that it can enhance a cat’s ability to smell, so it would make sense that cats in the wild would take advantage of a sniffer that’s more moist.

 What Is The Wet Substance On A Cat’s Nose?

 The fluid that makes your cat’s nose wet is most commonly saliva from licking or tears that have drained from the eyes.
 It can also be snot when your kitty is feeling under the weather.
 A cat’s nose can also be moist due to secretions from the nasal cavity.
-One way that a cat’s nose helps to prevent illness and rid their body of possible allergens is to gently flush them out of the nasal cavity before they have time to get deep inside the body.
+One way that a cat’s nose helps to prevent illness and rid their body of possible allergens is by gently flushing them out of the nasal cavity before they have time to get deep inside the body.

 Is A Dry Nose On A Cat Cause For Concern?